Climacrux/docs.cdrplatform.com/src/pages/help-and-support/faq.md

 ### Aren't "the rich"/"China"/"corporations" causing all the problems?

 We're sorry to tell you but this is often an easy-way-out argument.
+Yes there are some groups that are more responsible than others.
+However that doesn't excuse anybody from taking action.

+### We need societal change.

+Correct, there has to be a fundamental shift in societal perspective to support a more sustainable future.
+This does not just happen over night and will require individual and group action.
+If you're looking for what you can do to help accelerate this process we've [added some ideas](#what-else-can-i-do-to-help-the-environment) below.

 ### This is just an excuse to continue emitting, right?